-Notes to Consolidated Financial Statements (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the Three and Six months ended March 31, 2015 and 2014 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

 Property, plant and equipment and mine properties

 Property, plant and equipment and mine properties are stated at cost, less accumulated depreciation and accumulated impairment losses, if any.
 The initial cost of an asset comprises its purchase price or construction cost, any costs directly attributable to bringing the asset into operation, the initial estimate of the rehabilitation obligation and, for qualifying assets, borrowing costs.
 The capitalization of certain mine construction costs ceases when a mine construction project moves into the production stage.